 Nobody boarded any planes since there were none.
 Well, there was one, but it was 80 years old and not operational.
 Nobody flew to Barcelona, Brussels or Budapest.
 Nobody embarked on the journey of a lifetime.

-Suddenly I noticed I was at Tempelhof Airport, yet again.
+Then I noticed I was at Tempelhof Airport, yet again.